 - Successful applicants are required to comply with all US laws.
 This includes, but is not limited to, regulations governed by the US Department of Treasury Office of Foreign Asset Control (OFAC).
 OFAC administers US Government sanction programs and regulations pertaining to the Specially Designated Nationals List (SDN List).
 Please consult the US Department Treasury website for more information on US Government sanction programs and the SDN List at www.ustreas.gov/offices/enforcement/ofac.

-Special documentation is required for projects located in the following countries where US Government sanctions are in place: Cuba, Iran, North Korea, Sudan and Syria.
+Special documentation is required for projects located in the following countries where US Government sanctions are in place: Cuba, Iran, North Korea, Sudan, Syria, and Crimea (including Sevastopol).
 This documentation is not required at the stage of application, but must be submitted to the Foundation before grant funds are disbursed to successful applicants. (click here for more information)